-Individuals submitting nominations will be notified by March 1st of each year regarding the decision of the IRRT Advisory Award Committee.
+Individuals submitting nominations will be notified by February 1st of each year regarding the decision of the IRRT Reception Committee.

 An invitation letter to attend the ALA International Librarians Reception and accept the citation will be issued to the successful nominations by the ALA International Relations Office.

 Successful nominations will receive a framed citation from the current ALA President at the International Librarians Reception on the Monday evening of the ALA Annual Conference.
-The Citations will be announced in various ways including through an announcement on the IRRT website and shared with ALA’s Public Information Office.
+The Citations will be announced in various ways including through an announcement on the IRRT website and its publication, International Leads.

 Funding to attend the ALA Conference is not provided, nor is there a financial award with the Citation.
 However, recipients requiring assistance with letters of invitation or other documents related to conference attendance should contact the ALA International Relations Office.